 The ignition controls ensure the proved interrupted-type ignition system.
 They control the hot surface ignitor(s) and prove that the flame signal is appropriate for powering the gas valves.
 It also controls the blower's pre-purge and post-purge.
-Pennant sizess 500, 750 and 1000 have one ignition control.
-Sizes 1250, 1500, 1750 and 2000 have two ignition controls.
-On these models, one ignition control provides for part-load start-up and the second control brings the heater to full rate, after the first control has started the part-load burners.
+MT2P sizes 500 and 750 have one ignition control.
+Sizes 1000, 1250, 1500, 1750 and 2000 have two ignition controls.
+On these models, one ignition control provides for partload start-up and the second control brings the heater to full rate, after the first control has started the part-load burners.